Need help? We're here!

 5. Clear expectations

-reduction in delivery of service, or worse a lack of concern or response over poor performance.
+What if things aren’t going well with a supplier?
+When should a fleet manager pull the plug on the relationship and move on?
+The simple answer is when there’s a clear reduction in the delivery of service, or worse, a lack of concern or response over poor performance.
 Still, it’s important to understand that anybody can have a hiccup.
 It’s when a relationship is no longer a two-way street that it’s time to ask if it can continue working.

 Balancing internal relationships is important as well